untoldengine/UntoldEngine/Examples/CodeComponents/README.md

    above the components: those are the entity's own properties.
 Change Ring Radius or Tube Segments and watch the ring rebuild.
 Open **Entities**, which exists only because this project adds kinds to it.
 Double-click **Spline Path**: a tube with four dots and a white control polygon around it.
-Right-click a dot: the move gizmo sits on it; drag one axis and the tube and the polygon follow, and one undo takes the whole drag back.
+Click a dot: the move gizmo sits on it; drag one axis and the tube and the polygon follow, and one undo takes the whole drag back.
 Start Handle in the Inspector does the same from the other side.
 Double-click **Spawn Point** and change its team and radius to see the flag change color and the circle resize.
 Double-click **Game Rules**, which appears in the hierarchy and